-1 UNIFORM ASSIGNMENT OF RENTS ACT 2 3 SECTION 1.
+SECTION 1.
 SHORT TITLE.
-This [act] may be cited as the Uniform Assignment of 4 Rents Act.
-5 SECTION 2.
+This [act] may be cited as the Uniform Assignment of Rents Act.

+SECTION 2.
 DEFINITIONS.
-In this [act]: 6 (1) "Assignee" means a person entitled to enforce an assignment of rents.
-7 (2) "Assignment of rents" means a transfer of an interest in rents made in 8 connection with an obligation secured by real property located in this state.
-9 (3) "Assignor" means a person that makes an assignment of rents or the successor 10 owner of the real property from which the rents arise.
-11 (4) "Cash proceeds" means proceeds that are money, checks, deposit accounts, or 12 the like.
-13 (5) "Day" means calendar day.
-14 (6) "Deposit account" means a demand, time, savings, passbook, or similar 15 account maintained with a bank, savings bank, savings and loan association, credit union, or trust 16 company.
-17 (7) "Document" means information that is inscribed on a tangible medium or that 18 is stored on an electronic or other medium and is retrievable in perceivable form.
-19 (8) "Notification" means a document containing information required under this 20 [act] and signed by the person required to provide the information.
-21 (9) "Person" means an individual, corporation, business trust, estate, trust, 22 partnership, limited liability company, association, joint venture, public corporation, government,
+In this [act]:

+- (1) "Assignee" means a person entitled to enforce an assignment of rents. - (2) "Assignment of rents" means a transfer of an interest in rents in connection with an obligation secured by real property located in this state and from which the rents arise. - (3) "Assignor" means a person that makes an assignment of rents or the successor owner of the real property from which the rents arise. - (4) "Cash proceeds" means proceeds that are money, checks, deposit accounts, or the like. - (5) "Day" means calendar day. - (6) "Deposit account" means a demand, time, savings, passbook, or similar account maintained with a bank, savings bank, savings and loan association, credit union, or trust company. - (7) "Document" means information that is inscribed on a tangible medium or that is stored on an electronic or other medium and is retrievable in perceivable form. - (8) "Notification" means a document containing information that this [act] requires a person to provide to another, signed by the person required to provide the information. - (9) "Person" means an individual, corporation, business trust, estate, trust, partnership, limited liability company, association, joint venture, public corporation, government, or governmental subdivision, agency, or instrumentality, or any other legal or commercial entity. - (10) "Proceeds" means personal property that is received or collected on account of a tenant's obligation to pay rents. - (11) "Purchase" means to take by sale, lease, discount, negotiation, mortgage, pledge, lien, security interest, issue or reissue, gift, or any other voluntary transaction creating an interest in property. - (12) "Rents" means: